tlogan/ERST/README.md

         - propagating types down corresponds to CDCL or back-jumping
         - propagating types up corresponds to BCP or unit-propagation
     - Solving for types directly without SMT
+        - solving for variables on left vs variables on right of subtyping might correspond to a conflict driven dialectic a la CDCL or CEGAR
         - constructing/unrolling a derivation on the LHS of subtyping corresponds to finding a counterexample derivation in CEGAR/interpolation.
         - we use backward reasoning on subtyping to construct a subtyping derivation.
             - If there is a satisfying type variable assignment that could allow the derivation to hold, then we update the assignment.